 Am I not brave?
 Yes, I am.
 But courage wilts and withers when it is not challenged, like muscles that need heavier weights.
 And so I dare myself to say/write the things that scare me the most and that I've avoided saying/writing and I accept the dare.
 Always, always, whatever scares me the most, in just the thinking about doing it, is what I need to do the most.

 Abortion is normal.
 Remember that as we mark International Safe Abortion Day on September 28.

 And remember that women you know have had an abortion, even if they have not (yet) told you.
-One in four women has had an abortion, including me.
+One in four women has had an abortion (the study presented date on cis women), including me.

 FEMINIST GIANT Newsletter will always be free because I want it to be accessible to all.
 If you choose a paid subscriptions - thank you!
 I appreciate your support.
 If you like this piece and you want to further support my writing, you can like/comment below, forward this article to others, get a paid subscription if you don’t already have one or send a gift subscription to someone else today.

 I am now a paid subscriber.
 Because of this brave post.
 Fight patriarchy.
 Fight the mindless toxicity of religious zealots.
 Fight anything that subtracts from basic human rights and equity.